 What if you grew up with an emotionally immature parent?

-Emotionally immature parents may provide you with a safe home, a good education, and anything that money could buy.
+Emotionally immature parents may provide you with a safe home, a good education, and anything money can buy.

 However, you never received what you really needed emotionally.

 You became more emotionally mature than your parents.
-You often felt like you had to take care of them, instead of the other way around.
+You often felt like you had to care for them instead of the other way around.

 This confusing parent-child relationship left you feeling abandoned and insecure.